smartsheet-platform/smartsheet-ruby-sdk/ADVANCED.md

 # Advanced Topics for the Smartsheet SDK for Ruby

 ## Event Reporting
-The following sample demonstrates 'best' practices for enumerating events using the Smartsheet Event Reporting feature.
-All enumerations must begin using the since parameter to the `get` method.
-Specify 0 as an argument (i.e. since=0) if you wish to begin enumeration at the beginning of stored event history.
-A more common scenario would be to enumerate events over a certain time frame by providing an ISO 8601 formatted or numerical (UNIX epoch) date as an argument to `get`.
-In this sample, events for the previous 7 days are enumerated.

-After the initial list of events is returned, you should only continue to enumerate events if the `more_available` flag in the previous response indicates that more data is available.
-To continue the enumeration, supply an argument to the `stream_position` parameter to the `get` method (you must pass in a value for `since` or `stream_position` but never both).
-The `stream_position` argument can be retrieved from the `next_stream_position` attribute of the previous response.
+The following sample demonstrates best practices for consuming the event stream returned from the Smartsheet Event Reporting feature.

+The sample uses the `smartsheet_client.events.get` method to request lists of events from the stream.
+The first request sets the `since` parameter with the point in time (i.e. event occurrence datetime) in the stream from which to start consuming events.
+The `since` parameter can be set with a datetime value that is either formatted as ISO 8601 (e.g. 2010-01-01T00:00:00Z) or as UNIX epoch (in which case the `numeric_dates` parameter must also be set to `True`.
+By default the `numeric_dates` parameter is set to `False`).

+To consume the next list of events after the initial list of events is returned, set the `stream_position` parameter with the `next_stream_position` attribute obtained from the previous request and don't set the `since` parameter with any values.
+This is because when using the `get` method, either the `since` parameter or the `stream_position` parameter should be set, but never both.

+Note that the `more_available` attribute in a response indicates whether more events are immediately available for consumption.
+If events aren't immediately available, they may still be generating so subsequent requests should keep using the same `stream_position` value until the next list of events is retrieved.

 Many events have additional information available as a part of the event.
-That information can be accessed from the `additional_details` attribute.
+That information can be accessed from the data stored in the `additional_details` attribute.
 Information about the additional details provided can be found [here](https://smartsheet-platform.github.io/api-docs/?ruby#event-reporting).

 ```Ruby